CreativeCodingLab/FluidAutomataJS/README.md

 - A working demo can be found at: http://creativecoding.evl.uic.edu/fluidautomata/.

+- Click on 'Close Controls' and then Press 'H' to completely hide the Control Panel.
+Press 'H' again to bring it back.

 Issues:

-- I would be grateful if someone wants to help me debug how to make sure the webcam works properly in Chrome and Safari (sometimes doesn't ask permissions to use webcam).
+- I would be grateful if someone wants to help me debug how to make sure the webcam works properly in Chrome and Safari (sometimes it doesn't ask permissions to use webcam).

+- I haven't gotten around to implementing multi-touch for tablets & phones.
+Should be easy enough to do if someone wants to take a stab at it...

 Technical Details: